hongwei-bai/android-nba-assist/README.md

 # android-nba-assistant

-This is an Android App demo which are going to apply all sorts of state-of-the-art technologies, including those are still in aplha & beta tests.
+This is an Android App demo which is going to apply all sorts of state-of-the-art technologies, including those are still in aplha & beta tests.

 What would be included:
 - Android Jetpack: Compose